M-TIX

 About a week before my professor assigned this project, I was trying to buy tickets for my first football game at U of M ever.
 I was cycling between Facebook, Reddit, and GroupMe trying to find which tickets were selling at the best price, and messaging sellers on each app.
 The seller would reply, "sorry, it's been sold." or sometimes not reply at all.

 When I was finally able to land on a ticket, I had to communicate with the seller through FB Messenger, send the money through Venmo, and receive the ticket through U of M's online ticketing site.
-I couldn't help but think that there should be an easier, secure method to do all of this.
+I couldn't help but think that there should be an easier, more secure method to do all of this.

 Others think similarly.
 From r/uofm: